-- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging begins Sunday night, April 30 and check out is Saturday, May 13.
+- Housing at the SMSC Residential Facility, including shared room with bathroom (single rooms available at extra cost) – Lodging begins Sunday, April 30 and check out is Saturday, May 13.

 With course coordinator’s written approval in advance of registration/payment, local participants may elect to stay off campus, waive the housing and dining package, and commute to this course.
 Meals in the Dining Commons can then be purchased individually as needed.